GeodAIsics/TractLearn-WholeBrain/README.md

 The second case (t-tests) is generally useful when you want to test a pathophysiological hypothesis at the group level with homogeneous population

+Note that in both cases you need The Nadaraya-Watson kernel script (NW_regression.py) at the same folder level that either Z-Score or t-tests Python scripts.

 ## First possibility: Estimate z-score maps (individual vs group)

 ```